stats4sd/Installation-Guides/guides/CaseStudies/FarmerPlotTrials/step2.md

 ![image](/assets/images/MySQL/mysql-for-excel-toolbar.png)

-If it is not there you should open the [MySQL installer](/tools/mysql) and ensure the MySQL for Excel component installer is checked.
+If it is not there you should open the [MySQL installer](/tools/mysql) and add the MySQL for Excel product (See the [MySQL page](/tools/mysql#InstallExtras) for details).
 If this still does not work you can directly download the MySQL for Excel installer <a href="https://dev.mysql.com/downloads/windows/excel/" target="_blank">here</a>

 ## 2. Open the raw data file in excel